ZanaColak/ProjectManager-App/CONTRIBUTE.md

 2. Set up the enviroment

-Using the command prompt on your device,, navigate into the project directory:
+Using the command prompt on your device, navigate into the project directory:

 ```bash
 cd .\project-manager-app